21Ayu/Machine_learning-Intensity-Analysis-/README.md

    #### Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
 It involves selecting, extracting, and sometimes creating new features from the raw data that help the machine learning algorithms perform better.

- # Label ENCODING (Converting Textual Intensity Column into Numerical for Machine Learning Classification)
+ ### LABEL ENCODING (Converting Textual Intensity Column into Numerical for Machine Learning Classification)

 ![Screenshot (1684)](https://github.com/21Ayu/Machine_learning-_Capstone-Project/assets/123882702/9e6511df-3235-4f2f-b265-8ba596705211)

-#  Tokenisation
+##  Tokenisation

+### To segregate the text in content into words for Data Cleaning and Extraction

 ![Screenshot (1685)](https://github.com/21Ayu/Machine_learning-_Capstone-Project/assets/123882702/41e87f37-aeba-4089-9f26-7eaabd6856b4)

-#  Lemmatization
+##  Lemmatization

+Lemmatization is the process of reducing words to their base or dictionary form, known as the lemma.
 ![Screenshot (1687)](https://github.com/21Ayu/Machine_learning-_Capstone-Project/assets/123882702/640c000d-31c9-469b-aa92-c4bba51b1820)

-#  CLEANED Text
+##  CLEANED Text

  ![Screenshot (1686)](https://github.com/21Ayu/Machine_learning-_Capstone-Project/assets/123882702/1765a63a-02e4-476b-9fb4-bed29ae96888)

-#  Vectorization
+##  Vectorization

 #### Vectorization refers to the process of converting non-vectorized data or operations into vectorized form, enabling efficient execution of mathematical operations on entire arrays or datasets at once, rather than on individual elements.

   ## Bag of Words

 #### The "bag of words" model is a fundamental technique used in natural language processing (NLP) and text mining for representing text data as numerical feature vectors.

 ![Screenshot (1688)](https://github.com/21Ayu/Machine_learning-_Capstone-Project/assets/123882702/18d2ac8a-3f8d-4cd0-b201-9db1cc86b0ed)